hazzardweb/laravel-comments-docs/configuration.md

 Learn more about the [TextFormatter](http://s9etextformatter.readthedocs.org/).

-> Notice: Each time you change something related to the formatter, you must run `php artisan cache:clear` to clear the formatter configuration cache.
+> Notice: Each time you change something related to the formatter via the config file, you must run `php artisan cache:clear` to clear the formatter configuration cache.